TheDoomfire/chooseinvesting/src/blog/2022-03-31-treasure-asa-analysis.md

 </figure>

 <p>
-    Steady increase of sales, corona (2020) hit but not hard at all.
-85% total over 10 years or a 6.3% YoY increase.
+    Steady increase of sales, corona (2020) hit but not hard at all. <span class="text-plus">85%</span> total over 10 years or a <span class="text-plus">6.3%</span> YoY increase.
 Not the best but stable and clearly growing every year.
 </p>

 <figure class="screen-size">